google/maldoca/README.md

 ## DOCKER
 We proivde a docker file in "docker/Dockerfile".
 This is the reference platform we use for continous integration and optionally (arguably recommended) for development as well.
-Please see documentaion in "docker/Dockerfile" on how to build and use for development.
+Please check the documentation in "docker/Dockerfile" on how to build and use for development.

 ## BUILD